andrereus/andrereus-astro/src/pages/blog/git-basics-course-cheatsheet.md

 ---
 layout: "../../layouts/BlogPost.astro"
-title: "GIT Basics / Cheatsheet"
+title: "GIT Basics Course / Cheatsheet"
 description: "Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency."
 pubDate: "Jun 16 2021"
 ---